ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **COVID-19**

-Students living in university housing with underlying medical conditions that have a roommate who has tested positive, we have temporary accommodations available for the period in which their roommate is testing positive.
+For students living in university housing with underlying medical conditions that have a roommate who has tested positive, we may have temporary accommodations available for the period in which their roommate is testing positive.

 ### What resources are available if I need to isolate?